cicadaenjoyer/NanoBotPublic/README.md

 I wasn't really fond of.

 NanoBot looks through the game activity of whatever server they're in and detects what I think is a "cringe" game.
-Nano will dm the user giving them a fair warning for next time.
+Nano will dm the user giving them a stern warning for next time.

 This is really the only thing that the bot can do at this time but I'll probably have it do some useful stuff in the future.
 For now it just calls you cringe.
-Make of it what you will :P
+Make of that what you will :P

 ## Getting Started